Market

 SEBI Listing Regulations and Section 177 of the

-into related party transactions of repetitive nature and
+party transactions of repetitive nature and in the

-in the ordinary course of business at an arms' length
+ordinary course of business at an arms' length basis,

-basis, omnibus approval of the Audit Committee is
+omnibus approval of the AC is obtained.
+Further,

-obtained.
-Further, the Company has not entered into
+the Company has not entered into any material

-AOC-2 is not applicable to the Company, since there
+not applicable to the Company, since there were no

-under review with the related parties as referred to in
+year under review with the related parties pursuant

-Section 188 of the Act were in the ordinary course of
+to section 188 of the Act, were in the ordinary course

-the business and on the arm's length basis and are
+of the business, on the arm's length basis and are

 reported /stated in the Notes to the Accounts of the